Button

 • Dates

-HINT: To start, don’t create too many, as it can confuse, especially if you are not used to using them.
+HINT: To start, if you are not used to using them, don’t create too many.

 Organize the Dump

-On a separate piece of paper, start sorting the dump into piles of similar items, then give each pile a name.
-These are your buckets.
+On a separate piece of paper, start sorting your dump into piles of a similar kind, then give each pile a name.
+You have just created your buckets.

 You can always add buckets.
 You might find after doing this exercise you missed one.
 If that happens, you are more than getting the hang of this:)